• Login

 Designs on Mascara

 At Brivaplast, Cinzia Bessi revealed the Lace Mascara Collection, which combines the look of fine lace with flocking, and is topped off with a nice colored applicator tip.
 The lace design can also be done on the cap of a transparent lipstick case.
 Another lipgloss applicator gave the appearance of glass although it’s PCTA.
-A UV metallized collection in gold, light gold, rose gold and silver added up to an extra premium appeal.
+A UV metallized collection in

 The Butterflies Collection features decoration done with digital transfer so there are no limitations on colors, and it can be executed on various materials—resulting in a complete collection with low minimum quantities.